 University-wide, postdocs are appointed in the titles of Postdoctoral Research Scholar (non-employee status, paid by stipend) or Postdoctoral Research Associate (employee status, paid by salary).
 Training is limited to 5 years, including time spent in either title or at other institutions, but excludes clinical training.
 See also Postdoctoral Appointments for a comparison of titles.

-For fiscal year 2021 (July 1, 2020-June 30, 2021), the minimum will be $52,704 (per year, defined as a 12-month period).
-This is only the required minimum.
+Importantly, $50,004 is only the required minimum.
 Individual compensation should be discussed with the appointing faculty member.
-It is recommended that postdocs be reviewed annually and given raises as appropriate (see current NIH NRSA Stipend Levels for guidance or contact the department / school administrator for information on compensation guidelines).
+It is recommended that postdocs be reviewed annually and, when raises are permitted again at the university, given raises as appropriate.
+See current NIH NRSA Stipend Levels for guidance or contact the department / school administrator for information on compensation guidelines.

 It is recommended that postdocs and their faculty advisor use the Annual Review Form to discuss progress annually.
 In addition, regular meetings to discuss research progress and professional development are highly beneficial.